 Are you toying with the idea of starting your own travel company?
 Many travel companies are developed and started by an individual with a passion for a particular part of the world.
-Or, an individual who has a hobby that they love and want to share opportunities with like minded people.
+Or, an individual who has a hobby that they love and want to share opportunities with like-minded people.
 If you would like to make your passion into a business, starting a travel company could be the route forward for you.
+But the first big question all travel start-ups have is a big one: “Should I start a Tour Operator or a Travel Agent Business?”

 What are the main differences between starting a Tour Operator or Travel Agency?